Find the Top-Searched Dogs in Your State with Adopt a Petrics · Kinship

 Find the Top-Searched Dogs in Your State with Adopt a Petrics

-Women snuggling dog at home.
+Women snuggling dog outside.

 As a prospective pet adopter or current pet parent, do you ever wish you had all the information about local shelter animals you ever needed in one place?

-For Adopt a Shelter Dog Month in October, Adopt a Pet, North America’s largest pet adoption site, and Zoetis have launched Adopt a Petrics: an annual data report and campaign that allows you to access information on the most-searched and most-available dog breeds in the United States, as well as info about their personalities.
-Using this data, you can find the exact dog you want to add to your family.
+For Adopt a Shelter Dog Month in October, Adopt a Pet, North America’s largest pet adoption site, and Zoetis have launched Adopt a Petrics: an annual report and campaign that allows you to access information on the most-searched and most-available dog breeds in the United States, as well as info about their personalities.
+Using this research, you can find the exact dog you want to add to your family.

-Between July 2024 and June 2025, Adopt a Pet collected a year of search data and used the info to spot patterns in adoptions searches.
+Between July 2024 and June 2025, Adopt a Pet collected a year of search data and used the info to spot patterns in adoption searches.
 They found that 43 percent of adopters searched for certain breeds because of their specific personalities; the traits people were most often looking for were “affectionate,” “playful,” and “adventurous.”
 Sounds like the perfect pup to us.

 How much do you spend on your pet per year?